 Section 6.6.
 Resignation or Removal of Committee Members.
 A member of any committee may resign at any time by tendering his/her resignation in writing to the President or the Board of Directors.
-The Board, by a vote, may remove, with or without cause, any member from a committee and specifically, but not by way of limitation, may remove any member from a committee for failing to attend three (3) consecutive meetings of the committee.
+The Board, by a vote, may remove, with or without cause, any member from a committee and specifically, but not by way of limitation, may remove any member from a committee (3) consecutive meetings of the committee.